UweTrottmann/SeriesGuide/CONTRIBUTING.md

 **If anyone wants to help me to switch this setup to Maven, feel free to contact me!**

 This project is built with ADT using the Android library concept for dependency management.
 First, clone this repository.
-You will also need clones of my [AndroidUtils][5], [ActionBarSherlock][6], [ViewPagerIndicator][7] and [android-menudrawer][8] forks.
-Check out their seriesguide branches.
+You will also need clones of my [AndroidUtils][5], [ActionBarSherlock][6], [ViewPagerIndicator][7], [android-menudrawer][8] and [StickyGridHeaders][9] forks.
+Check out their seriesguide branches (if it exists).
 See the project.properties files on how the projects depend on another.
 To successfully build, you should also create a keys.xml file in the SeriesGuide/res/values folder and add the string values

     <resources>